Joris Ivens: U.S. and World War II

 With the emerging "Red Scare" of the late 1940s, Ivens was forced to leave the country in the early months of the Truman administration.
-Ivens' leftist politics also put a stop to his first feature film project which was to have starred Greta Garbo.
-In fact, Walter Wanger, the film's producer, was adamant about "running [Ivens] out of town."
+Ivens's leftist politics also put a stop to his first feature film project, which was to have starred Greta Garbo.
+Walter Wanger, the film's producer, was adamant about "running [Ivens] out of town."

 Return to Europe

-In 1946, commissioned to make a Dutch film about Indonesian 'independence', Ivens resigned in protest over what he considered ongoing imperialism; the Dutch were in his view resisting decolonization.
+In 1946, commissioned to make a Dutch film about Indonesian independence, Ivens resigned in protest over what he considered ongoing imperialism; the Dutch were in his view resisting decolonization.
 Instead, Ivens filmed Indonesia Calling in secret, for which he received funding from the International Workers Order.

 For around a decade Ivens lived in Eastern Europe, working for several studios there.

-His position concerning Indonesia and his taking sides for the Eastern Bloc in the Cold War annoyed the Dutch government.
-Over a period of many years, he was obliged to renew his passport every three or four months.
-According to later mythology however, he lost his passport for ten years, which is not true, as demonstrated by the fact that he was able to travel to New York City to sit by the bedside of his old friend Paul Robeson when he was ill.
+Having been criticized in the Netherlands, the tides were turning in the 1960s.
+In 1965, the city of Rotterdam commissioned him to make a film about the port, which was meant to be a promotional film, but Ivens got carte blanche.
+The result, the essay-film Rotterdam Europoort (1966), is not only critical of modern city planning and consumerism, but also an autobiographical tale inspired by the legend of the Flying Dutchman.
+Ivens was very happy with the result and even believed that it was his best film.

-From 1965 to 1970 he worked on two documentary films about North Vietnam during the war: he made 17e parallèle: La guerre du peuple (17th Parallel: Vietnam in War) and he participated in the collective work Loin du Vietnam (Far from Vietnam).
-He was awarded the Lenin Peace Prize for the year 1967.
+Ivens worked on two documentary films about North Vietnam during the war; he made 17e parallèle: La guerre du peuple (17th Parallel: Vietnam in War) in 1968.
+Xuân Phượng was assigned as the interpreter and host to him and his wife while they directed the film about the effect of bombing on Vietnam.
+Phượng said that she remembered a comment by Ivens where he hoped that she would make a good life.
+This led her to turn away from her career path which was heading to be a deputy minister.
+She decided instead to become a war correspondent and in time a TV director.

+He later participated in the collective work Loin du Vietnam (Far from Vietnam).

 From 1971 to 1977, he shot How Yukong Moved the Mountains, a 763-minute documentary about the Cultural Revolution in China.

-He was given unprecedented access because of his pro-communist views and his old personal friendships with Zhou Enlai and Mao Zedong.
+Shortly before his death in 1989, Ivens released the last of more than 40 films: Une histoire de vent (A Tale of the Wind).

+Recognition and awards

+Ivens was awarded the Lenin Peace Prize for the year 1967.

+In 1988 he received the Golden Lion Honorary Award at the Venice Film Festival.

+He received the Order of the Netherlands Lion in January 1989.

+Personal life

+Ivens met photographer Germaine Krull in Berlin in 1923, and entered into a marriage of convenience with her between 1927 and 1943 so that Krull could hold a Dutch passport and could have a "veneer of married respectability without sacrificing her autonomy."

+Ivens later married French filmmaker and writer Marceline Loridan.
+They had no children.